 |Trail to Base of Falls|

 You can also hike to Barbara Falls via the Lower Eagle River Trail.
 This is a lovely hike about six miles roundtrip.
-The trail can be seasonably wet and muddy and several boardwalks near the Swan Pond/wetland area were underwater when I last hiked there in July so waterproof boots are advised.
+The trail can be seasonably wet and muddy and several boardwalks near the Swan Pond/wetland area were underwater during the summer so waterproof boots are advised.
 Also be aware that you will need to either ford or find a log for crossing the South Fork to reach the trail on the other side to continue your trek to Barbara Falls.
 And don't forget the bear deterrent as the entire area (not just the falls) is frequented by both black and grizzly bears.